jxnblk/axs/docs/api.md

 ## Props

-All Axs components have the following style props.
+All Axs components have the following style props, which come from the [understyle](https://github.com/jxnblk/understyle) library.

 - `css` - style object for cxs - will be converted into a unique className and inject styles into the head of the document.
 Supports pseudoclasses, media queries, keyframes, and nesting.
 - `is` - sets a custom tag or component